lexnederbragt/lexnederbragt.com/kesson-magid.md

 the evolution of early life influences on adult cognitive, reproductive, and immune traits.

-He is a lecturer at the Institute of Cognitive and Evolutionary Anthropology and in Medical Anthropology at the School of Anthropology and Museum Ethnography at the University of Oxford and an honorary research fellow at Durham University Department of Anthropology.
+He is a lecturer in the <a href="http://www.anthro.ox.ac.uk/" target="_blank">School of Anthropology and Museum Ethnography</a>, where he teaches evolutionary and medical anthropology.
+He is also an honorary research fellow in the Department of Anthropology at <a href="https://www.dur.ac.uk/" target="_blank">Durham University</a>.

-Kesson helped organise the first Reproducible Research Oxford/Software Carpentry workshop in January 2017.
-Prior to that he had worked primarily in R, but has been picking up git and unix shell.
+Kesson is the Project Coordinator for Reproducible Reseach Oxford.

 <a href="https://twitter.com/kesson"
 class="twitter-follow-button" data-size="large"